KozorovitskiyLaboratory/crossbill/README.md

 cd crossbill-mini
 python crossbill-mini.py
 ```
+Note: src folder contents may be required to be manually copied to the crossbill-mini folder if 2nd approach for installation was used.

 ## crossbill-mini
 This contains a python compatible GUI to provide software support for Crossbill microscope.